First Semester Electives for New Students

 The Majority of Majors in the B.Sc.
 Program Take a Liberal Education Elective (0.5 credits) in First Semester

 New students often wonder which courses are the "best" to take.
 In fact, there is no "best" option.
 An elective is just that - an elective!
-Take what interests you.
+You may take whatever interests you.

 Please see below for a small list of 'popular' choices that are taken by many B.Sc. students - it is provided only as a general guide, and should not be considered comprehensive (see link below for the complete list).